MixPayProtocol/legacy2.developers.mixpay.me/content/guides/solutions/guaranteed-trades.md

 ---
-summary:  It takes only four steps to integrate MixPay in your Guaranteed Trades system.
+summary: Integrating MixPay into your Guaranteed Trades system takes only four steps.
 ---

 ## Introduction

-Before you get started, all you need to know is that it takes only four steps to integrate MixPay in your Guaranteed Trades system.
+Before you get started, all you need to know is that it takes only four steps to integrate MixPay into your Guaranteed Trades system.
 They are as follows.

 1. Create the multi-signature group.
 2. Create the payment link.